Zmwang622/frosh-ternships/README.md

 # frosh-ternships
 Internships for freshman and sophomores :D

 **12/10 Update**: Highly recommend you apply to the CMU Research, REU, TA, NASA, and SIG Discovery Day postings.
-Many have already closed
+Most others have already closed

 ## Internships